Deck the Halls with Christmas Peppers?!

 These festive holiday chili pepper plants were once more popular than poinsettias.
 Learn more!

-The Christmas pepper plant is a chili pepper that can be grown as an indoor annual.
+The Christmas pepper plant is a chili pepper that may be grown indoors as an annual.
 The plant has relatively low sunlight requirements, only needing about 2—4 hours daily in an east or west-facing window, and rewards its owners with a profusion of fruits in ripening shades ranging from pale green to yellow, orange, and red.
 With the red peppers against green leaves and the fact that the peppers are shaped a bit like Christmas lights, these plants make for quite the Christmassy display.

-Where Did Christmas Peppers Come From?
+Where Did They Come From?

 Peppers have been used as décor since at least the 16th century when Europeans would use them as ornamental plants rather than food.
 By the 20th century, Christmas peppers became popular along with the Jerusalem cherry and the poinsettia as part of Christmas displays.